Trust deficit owing to massive build up between India-China military level talks

 New Delhi, July 01: The talks between the XIV Corps Commander Lt.
 General Harinder Singh and South Xinjiang Military Regime Commander Major General Liu Lin continued late into Tuesday night.

-While both sides spoke about disengagement, sources tell OneIndia that there was a trust deficit owing to the massive build up by both sides along the Line of Actual Control.
+While both sides spoke about disengagement, sources tell OneIndia that there was a trust deficit owing to the massive build-up by both sides along the Line of Actual Control (LAC).
 The meeting was the third after the ones that were held on June 06 and June 22.

 While the steps to be taken to disengage was discussed at the meeting, the point of contention remained the troop build up.
 There has been absolutely no sign of the troop reduction.
 The Chinese have pulled off in very small pockets and that is hardly anything to talk about, the source cited above said.